What are Monopolistic Markets?

 The government can regulate a monopolistic market through the following:

-- Limiting the increase in price
+- Limiting price increases

 - Merger regulation